Emerald Static Manip

 To figure out which Advance we hit, we're going to have to figure out its IVs and use that to search.

 In my case, I am aiming for 1748.
 So I set it to 748.
-Also set Max Advances to 2000.
+Also set Maximum Advances to 2748.
 This will generate Pokémon spreads from 1000 Advances before your target, and 1000 after it.

-Then, for the Filters section, clear everything out to their default values.
-All IVs should be 0 to 31, and all of the drop downs should say Any, except Nature and Gender.
-Set those to what the Pokémon you received had.
+Then, set Shininess back to Any.
+All IVs should also be 0 to 31.
+Set Nature to what the Pokemon you received had.
 In my case it's a Brave Rayquaza, who has no Gender.

-At this point, hit Generate.
+At this point, hit Submit.
 You should only get one result.
 If you get more than that, you can narrow down the results further by doing more levels in the IV Calculator.

 If you do not have ANY rare candies and have more than one result, it's generally fine to assume you hit the closest Advance to your target.
 In my case, I only got one possibility near me.

-If you have no results at all, expand your search range by decreasing Initial Advances by 1000, and increasing Max Advances by 1000, and click Generate again.
+If you have no results at all, expand your search range by decreasing Initial Advances by 1000, and increasing Maximum Advances by 1000, and click Submit again.
 Do this until you get at least 1 result.

 Now we need to update Eon Timer.
 In the Frame Hit box, put the Advance that you determined you landed on, and click update.
 The calibration will change, and you can try again.